efvincent/aoc2021/README.md

 The strategy for parsing the input is typical, I won't describe parsing in detail beyond this point unless some interesting parsing is required.
 In this case we split the lines into a list of strings, and for each string we build a tuple of the first character of the instruction and the amount, appending to a list.

 #### Techniques
 * In the `parse` function, by appending to the head of the list we need to reverse the final list.
-This is an inefficiency but we're not looking for optimal performance, just reasonable performance, and in this case I find this approach cannonical and readable.
+This is an inefficiency but we're not looking for optimal performance, just reasonable performance, and in this case I find this approach canonical and readable.
-* The final case of `go` in `parse` throws and error.
+* The final case of `go` in `parse` throws an error.
 We don't expect this to happen, as we know the format of the input and it will always have one of the two initial `go` cases.
 But to satisfy GHC's desire to have all cases handled, we explicitly create the case to handle the unexpected scenario.
 * Note the use of the `{-# LANGUAGE LambdaCase #-}` [language extension](https://wiki.haskell.org/Language_extensions).
 This allows for a more compact case syntax that enables you to write a case statement for the implied last parameter of the function.
 This is very similar to the [`function` keyword](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/match-expressions) in F#.
 See [this example](https://riptutorial.com/haskell/example/5689/lambdacase) for a more detailed explanation.

 ### Part 2